Passover and Easter: What are You Celebrating?

 Ultimately, exploring age-old customs can unearth long-held assumptions.
 By questioning these traditions, I gained a more honest understanding of both celebrations.
 This year, I encourage you to celebrate knowledgeably, choosing practices that truly reflect your religious convictions.

-In 2018, Passover takes place on April 1.
+Passover typically falls in late March or early April.
 It is the first of seven festivals commanded in the Bible.
 View dates for all seven.